Standing on her own two feet – a migrant woman’s journey to self-reliance

 “When we moved in we literally had nothing.
 My son and I slept on the floor but it was wonderful to have our own home.”

-In 2005 Ritu secured her first job in Australia helping to run a school canteen as part of a social enterprise set up by settlement agency AMES.
-Through AMES she completed food handling and hospitality courses.
+In 2005 Ritu secured her first job in Australia helping to run a school canteen as part of a social enterprise set up by settlement agency AMES Australia.
+Through AMES Australia she completed food handling and hospitality courses.

 “We ran the canteen for three years and I was getting paid.
 Apart from the birth of my son, it was the best moment of my life,” Ritu said.